Get a Clear Vision of Your Fleet Operation with Video Telematics

 Consider these sobering facts from video telematics provider Lytx:

 - Multitasking while driving doubles the risk of collision.

 - Taking your eyes off the road for five seconds at 55 miles per hour is like driving the length of a football field while blindfolded.

 - Collision risk increases by seven times when a driver reaches for a device and is twenty-three times greater while a driver is texting.

 How can you know when your drivers are distracted?
 It’s easy with a video telematics system that lets you monitor driver behavior.
 After reviewing the video data, you can provide coaching that helps prevent risky behavior and the crashes it causes.

 If you’re not already thinking about implementing a video telematics solution, you’re definitely falling behind.
 The safety and liability benefits alone make any good system worth the investment.
 And as we’ve outlined, putting a system in place now can help you run your entire operation more efficiently now and into the future.

 We at Gridline love to talk video and are eager to help you achieve your goals.
-To begin exploring your options, please contact us at email@example.com or call us at 855.470.0545.
+To begin exploring your options, please schedule a call with us today.